lrug/lrug.github.io/organising/organising-a-meeting.md

 Special combinations:

 * eight 10 minute talks (~80 minutes) - usually this is what we do for our February lightning talks only event.
 It's a fun evening, but tough to organise so we don't do it that often.
-If you have a glut of speakers though, by all means!
+That said, if you have a glut of speakers then by all means!
 * one 80 minute session - for a practical event, or panel discussion, or pub quiz, or something.
 We wouldn't want a single speaker to talk for 80 minutes, but if someone has an idea for a interactive session that would take up the whole time then why not try it!

 But!
-Any combination that fills roughly 80 minutes will do.
-It's also fine to not fill 80 minutes.
-Getting one speaker in just so we can make an LRUG happen is good.
+Any combination that doesn't go over 80 minutes will do.

-Speakers often don't fill their allotted time, so we frequently end before our self-imposed 8pm curfew.

 ### What if it doesn't go smoothly